 In my life B.C.
-(Before Children), I received my Masters Degree in Mechanical Engineering with an emphasis is renewable energy.
-After graduation, I worked for a company that operated the world’s largest flat plate collector solar water heating (SWH) system and did SWH installations.
+(Before Children), I received my Masters Degree in Mechanical Engineering with an emphasis in renewable energy.
+After graduation, I worked for a company that operated the world’s largest flat plate collector solar water heating (SWH) system and did solar water heating installations.
 When we built our current home, we added a solar water system shortly after the home was completed.
-It’s been providing up with hot water since 2006.
+It’s been providing us with hot water since 2006.
 (We also have passive solar heating in our current home.)
 Basically, I’ve had solar water heating in my life for over 20 years now, living in an area where you might least expect to see it (Wisconsin).

 In this post, I’ll give you an overview of solar water heating basics so you can decide if this green home option is right for you.